 How it all started

-It all started when I – Malin Fabbri (previously Malin Hylén) completed my MA in Design Studies with Alternative photography as my selected subject, at Central St. Martin’s School of Design in London in January 2000.
-I spent about 2 years researching how images are perceived, how they can be used and if there is a difference in the perception between ordinary stock photography, retouched stock photography and alternative photography.
+It all started in 1999 when I, Malin Fabbri (previously Malin Hylén) the editor of AlternativePhotography.com was working on my MA in Design Studies with Alternative photography as my selected subject, at Central St. Martin’s School of Design in London.
+I spent about 2 years researching the perception of images and how they compare to ordinary stock photography.
+That’s when I discovered and fell in love with alternative photographic processes.
 The process I used to do my research was Cyanotypes.

 What was very striking was that everyone I contacted was VERY enthusiastic, sending me information, answering my questions and sharing their knowledge.
 Their enthusiasm really kept me going for the two years I worked on this project.
 When it all came to an end, I felt devastated at the thought of putting the results in the loft to gather dust.
-I had worked hard on collating all the information – some very hard to get hold of – and felt I had to share it with others – like people had shared it with me.
+I had worked hard on collating all the information – some very hard to get hold of – and felt I had to share it with others – as people had shared with me.

 Help us grow even more

 We don’t charge for learning and we don’t get paid.
 We do this because we love doing it – and we also believe learning should be free.
 We want to do photography as it should be: hands-on, fun and inspiring.
 We want to make it easier to connect with other photographers working with alternative photographic processes.
 But we really appreciate it if you help us with the running costs of the site.
 Please click here to help funding the site or click here to link to us.

 We hope you enjoy it.

 In the press

 - Interview with Malin Fabbri in Cameradiere camera clubs newsletter September 2021, see page 20-21.